-3.3 Creation of the Gateway agent that supports interoperability between the legacy MAS and an external one
+3.3 Creation of the Gateway Agent that Supports Interoperability Between the Legacy MAS and an External One

-The realization of this GA is completely upon to the developer's point of view.
-According to the services required by its internal agents, GA should be programmed in order to know which external agent(s) provide the appropriate service(s), how to communicate with those agents and how to translate its internal agents' request to ACL messages and vise-versa i.e. how the incoming ACL messages have to be translated to the form understood by its internal agents.
+The realization of this GA is completely upon the developer's point of view.
+According to the services required by its internal agents, GA should be programmed in order to know which external agent(s) provide the appropriate service(s), how to communicate with those agents and how to translate an internal agents' request to ACL messages and vice-

-Note that amendments on the original architecture of the legacy MAS on which the FIPAcompliant gateways will be adopted, concerns only the agents that need to communicate with the gateway agent.
+Note that amendments on the original architecture of the legacy MAS on which the FIPA-compliant gateways will be adopted, concerns only the agents that need to communicate with the gateway agent.
 This involves an extra method in the structure of each internal agent so as to enable them to send and receive a message from/to the appropriate gateway agent.